Fancy Colored Diamonds: What Makes Them Expansive?

 The De Young Red Diamond

 This 5.03-carat diamond was discovered in Brazil in the middle of the 20th century.
-It was acquired by the Boston jeweler S. Sydney De Young, who had it recut into a smaller and more brilliant gem.
+The Boston jeweler S. Sydney De Young acquired it and had it recut into a smaller and more brilliant gem.
 The origins and precise hue of the diamond are still a matter of debate, but its distinctive red hue makes it a valuable specimen.

 The Hancock Red Diamond